nannabarnkob/dtu-cancer/cancer_seq_exercise.md

 The parts where you should actually run the code are marked with a green square: ![#c5f015](https://placehold.it/15/c5f015/000000?text=+)

+Much of this exercise is based on the Best Practices by [Broad Institute](https://www.broadinstitute.org/) by  MIT and Harvard and located in Cambridge, Massachusetts.
+The Broad provides the Genome Analysis Toolkit (gatk) which you will probably become very familiar with if you continue with genomics and NGS in the future.
+Best practices for somatic variant calling can be found [here](https://software.broadinstitute.org/gatk/best-practices/workflow?id=11146).

 ## PART 1.
 Raw reads: inspection, QC, cleanup